quantnetwork/overledger-sdk-javascript/README.md

 ## Development

-To run the SDK in development mode, run the command `npm run dev` and every changes will be automatically build.
+To run the SDK in development mode, run the command `npm run dev` and every change will be automatically built.

 ## Getting started